Franck-Demongin/ISA/README.md

 You can also copy individual prompts to the clipboard for easy use in the UI you're using.

 ## Changelog

+### 0.2.3 - 2024-08-01
+__Changed:__
+- Display Ollama and Streamlit versions in the sidebar.
+Check if they're up to date, and display the latest stable version otherwise.
+- Add isa_launcher.sh and isa_launcher.bat.
+An easy way to start ISA on Linux, Mac (use .sh) and Windows (use .bat) This launchers come with a set of icons.

 ### 0.2.2 - 2024-06-19
 __Changed:__